 Following the acquisition of participants' consent, a survey comprising of 24 questions was conducted to evaluate their understanding of orthodontic treatments.
 The study utilized questions that were adapted from the works of Dadgar et al. (18) and Omrani et al. (17), which had been previously validated.
 To revalidate the questionnaire, expert dentists were consulted, and a literature review as well as a pilot study were conducted.
-In addition, face validity was employed to ensure that the questionnaire was easily comprehensible, and the necessary changes were made.
-The reliability of the questionnaire was determined using the Cronbach's alpha method, with an alpha coefficient of 0.717 being calculated for this study.
+In addition, face validity was employed to ensure that the questionnaire was determined using the Cronbach's alpha method, with an alpha coefficient of 0.717 being calculated for this study.